nholmber/cp2k-syntax/README.md

 2. Navigate to `View -> Syntax -> Open all with current extension as ... -> CP2K Input`

 The output of the linter is parsed and displayed on screen by the `SublimeLinter` package.
-To customize the linting view and other settings, please take a look at the documentantion of [`SublimeLinter`](http://www.sublimelinter.com/en/latest/index.html# "Customizing SublimeLinter").
+To customize the linting view and other settings, please take a look at the documentation of [`SublimeLinter`](http://www.sublimelinter.com/en/latest/index.html# "Customizing SublimeLinter").

 The linter recognizes allowed keyword names by parsing the XML input description of CP2K.
 A sample XML file `sample-xml/cp2k_input.xml` is provided for CP2K version `3.0` and the linter by default uses this file.
 If you are using a different version of CP2K, you can replace the default XML file with your own file by following these steps